Planes: altitude, roll, and collisions

 Calculating if two spheres are colliding is much more trivial because they aren’t affected by rotation.
 This simple property of spheres allowed me to detect collision easily:

-2. If dd is less than RR, then the two spheres are colliding.
+- If is less than , then the two spheres are colliding.

 This is what the previous 4 steps look like in code form: